Can Covid Masks Help With Seasonal Allergies?

 3.)
 Wear sunglasses or protective glasses when outdoors and doing activities that will expose you to irritating eye allergens.

 4.)
-Spend time outdoors running errands and more in the late afternoon when pollen counts are at their lowest compared to early morning when their highest.
+Spend time outdoors running errands and more in the late afternoon when pollen counts are at their lowest, compared to early morning when they are at their highest.

 5.)
 Consider investing in a nasal irrigation system to help flush out allergens and mucus from your sinuses and nasal passages.